GabMill/gsclua_ex/README.md

 - /u/Koroze23 for addresses finding and korean bots testing
 - RichardPaulAstley for supporting and addresses finding
 - Sipanale for legendary beasts hunting scripts

+## New functionality

+# Odd Egg
+An adaptation of the gift script that automates siny hunting the Odd Egg.
+See the comments at the top of the script for instructions on filtering for a specific Pokemon, as well as when to start the script when receiving the egg.